The Humble Nook

 How We Work

-Whether you seek to find space from the pace of modern life, have muscular injury, stress or anxiety, or simply just after some self-care it is our goal is to support you.
+Whether you seek to find space from the pace of modern life, have muscular injury or are in recovery, feeling stress and/or anxiety, or simply in need of some self-care, it is our goal is to support you along the way.

 “Lori is an amazing therapist!
 She is experienced and professional and shows great care and attention in her treatments.